Institute of Medicine (IOM) Reports

 - Statement on Vaccine Safety Research Needs - Perspective From Parents - April 1, 1996

-- Vaccine Adverse Event Report Response Methodologies - Nov.
+- Statement on Vaccine Adverse Event Report Reponse Methodologies - Nov.
 6, 1995

 - Statement on Vaccine Adverse Event Reporting & Data Collection - Nov.
 6, 1995